-The following table shows the public offering price, the underwriting discounts and commissions that we [and the selling shareholders] are to pay the underwriters and the proceeds, before expenses, to us [and the selling shareholders] in connection with this offering.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

-Per ADS T otal
+Per ADS Total

 Without Option to Purchase Additional ADSs With Option to Purchase Additional ADSs Without Option to Purchase Additional ADSs With Option to Purchase Additional ADSs

 Public offering price \$ \$ \$ \$

 Underwriting discounts and commissions paid by us \$ \$ \$ \$

 Proceeds to us, before expenses \$ \$ \$ \$

-[Underwriting discounts and commissions paid by

-the selling shareholders] \$ \$ \$ \$

-[Proceeds to the selling shareholders, before

-expenses] \$ \$ \$ \$

-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$.
-[We estimate expenses payable by the selling shareholders in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$.]
-We have also agreed to reimburse the underwriters for certain fees and expenses up to \$ in connection with this offering.
-Such reimbursements are deemed underwriter compensation by the Financial Industry Regulatory Authority, or FINRA.
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately US\$6.0 million.
+In accordance with the Underwriting Agreement, we have agreed to reimburse the underwriters for certain expenses in connection with this offering in an amount up to US\$500,000.